 Cochrane is using Slack, an online collaboration and chat platform, to encourage communication between members of our core community.

-Using Slack, you can connect with your own Cochrane Group or Centre, other Cochrane Groups, and Central Executive Team members easily.
-Slack is a true collaboration platform; apart from chatting with team members, you can request to form your own channels (smaller group chats or larger, themed groups), direct message people, make calls and share screens, and join channels that are relevant to your work.
+Using Slack, you can connect with your own Cochrane Group, other Cochrane Groups, and Central Executive Team members easily.
+Slack is a true collaboration platform; you can request to form your own channels (smaller group chats or larger, themed groups), direct message people, make calls and share screens, and join channels that are relevant to your work.
 Slack can help you stay informed about goings on at Cochrane, hear the latest news, get support, chat, and participate.

 With many of us working from home due to COVID-19 circumstances, we introduced Slack to the Cochrane Community in March 2020.
 It has now become a 'virtual office' and 'water cooler' space for many.
 There are channels to talk about translations, events, and support channels for all your Cochrane work questions...as well as space to share book recommendations and pictures of pets.
 Join the conversation and feel more connected with your colleagues!

 Slack has been set up to allow access for Cochrane Core Staff.
 To log in to Slack, you will need a qualifying role in a Cochrane Group: